-Farmers are individuals who work in the agricultural industry in a varied selection of areas within the industry.
+A farmer is someone who works under the umbrella of agriculture, producing a variety of food products for human and animal consumption.
 There are several kinds of farmers ranging from farmers who raise animals to farmers who grow crops.

 There is a quote that is very accurate when describing a farmer - "Farmers farm for the love of farming.
 They love to watch and nurture the growth of plants.
 They love to live in the presence of animals.
 They love to work outdoors.
 They love the weather, maybe even when it is making them miserable." - Wendell Berry.

-Besides the general knowledge of planting dates, breeding cycles and harvesting periods, farmers often need a good working knowledge of mechanics in order to keep their equipment running and in optimal order.
+Besides the general knowledge of planting dates, breeding cycles and harvesting periods, a farmer often needs a good working knowledge of mechanics in order to keep their equipment running and in optimal order.

-A strong working knowledge of the limitations and regulations of the Food and Drug Administration, state agencies, and local government is a must for farmers, as there are many regulations placed on the agricultural industry.
+A strong working knowledge of the limitations and regulations of the Food and Drug Administration, state agencies, and local government is a must for a farmer, as there are many regulations placed on the agricultural industry.

 A good way to see if you'd like to be a farmer is to speak with some experienced farmers.
 Look for farmers that are doing the type of farming you'd like to do and ask them if they'd mind spending some time with you to answer some of your questions.
 There's no better way to find out what it's really like, and to get very helpful advice.